Washington County, Pennsylvania: Government and politics

-Additionally, magisterial district judges (MDJs) serve throughout the county to hear traffic citations, issue warrants, and decide minor civil matters.

 The Democratic Party has been historically dominant in county-level politics and national politics between 1932 and 2004, only voting Republican for president in Richard Nixon's 1972 landslide victory over George McGovern.

 However, like much of Appalachian coal country, Washington has trended strongly Republican in recent years.
 In 2000, Democrat Al Gore won 53% of the vote and Republican George W. Bush won 44%.
 In 2004, Democrat John Kerry received 50.14% of the vote and Bush received 49.57% a difference of 552 votes.
 In 2008, Republican John McCain won 51% to Democrat Barack Obama's 46% and each of the three state row office winners carried Washington County.

 Voter registration

-As of November 7, 2022, there are 144,520 registered voters in the county.
-Registered Republicans have a plurality of 67,881 registered voters, compared to 58,613 registered Democrats, 13,861 registered non-affiliated voters, and 4,165 voters registered to other parties.
+As of January 8, 2024, there are 142,146 registered voters in Washington county.
+Registered Republicans have a plurality of 68,164 registered voters, compared to 56,044 registered Democrats, 13,943 registered non-affiliated voters, and 3,995 voters registered to other parties.

+County Commissioners

+Washington County is administered by a three-member publicly elected commission.
+Each commissioner serves in four-year terms.
+Elections occur in the odd-numbered years that precede U.S. presidential elections.
+All three Commissioners are chosen in the same election, and voters may vote for no more than two of the candidates.
+By state law, the commission must have a minority party guaranteeing a political split on the commission.
+The Commissioners are responsible for the management of the fiscal and administrative functions of the county.